Amnesty International

 KYIV — During its eight years of aggression against Ukraine, Russia has systematically pursued a policy of eradicating Ukrainian identity among children in the occupied territories.
 Deportation, separation from parents, transfer to Russian families, imposition of citizenship, Russification and…

-- Categories: Human Rights, Ukraine-Russia War, WORLDVIEWS
+- Categories: Human Rights, OPINIONS, Ukraine-Russia War

 - Barbara Crossette